NuVu at MIT Design Studios

-Our NuVu at MIT Design Studios for high school students (ages 14-18, grades 9-12) will be taking place at Massachusetts Institute of Technology!
+NuVu at MIT Design Studios is open to students of ages 14-18 or grades 9-12 and will be taking place at Massachusetts Institute of Technology!
 In every two-week Session, we'll be offering three studios that bridge design, engineering, robotics, computation, art and science.
 Join us this July and August at NuVu at MIT Design Studios!

 NuVu Summer 2018

 NuVu at MIT Design Studios is one of three programs that we are offering in Summer 2018.
 Our programs span ages 11-18.
 Please click on the links below to learn more about full summer offering.

 Summer 2018 Future Worlds (Ages 11-13, Grades 6-8)

 NuVu at MIT Design Studios (Ages 14-18, Grades 9-12, Post-High School, Gap Year)

 NuVu at MIT Design Studios Residential Program (Ages 14-18, Grades 9-12, Gap Year)

 In Summer 2018, we will time-travel into the future to explore life on earth and outer space.
 We’ll imagine the spaces we’ll be inhibiting and use our predictions to design, engineer and build inventions to help us live sustainably, healthily and productively in these intriguing, complex, and multifunctional Future Worlds.